 Facebook receives information via the Facebook component whenever the data subject visits our website while logged into Facebook, regardless of whether the data subject interacts with the component.
 If the data subject does not want such data transmission to Facebook, they may prevent it by logging out of their Facebook account prior to accessing our website.

-Facebook’s data policy, available at https://de-de.facebook.com/about/privacy/, provides information on Facebook’s collection, processing, and use of personal data.
+Facebook’s data policy, available at https://www.facebook.com/privacy/policy/, provides information on Facebook’s collection, processing, and use of personal data.
 There are also applications available that allow users to block data transmission to Facebook.

 Users may block cookies via browser settings and delete previously set cookies at any time.
 More information and Amazon's data policy can be found at https://www.amazon.de/gp/help/customer/display.html?nodeId=3312401.